mateuszjurewicz/notes_public/notes/English Vocabulary.md

 something sure or easy, a person or thing certain to fulfill an expectation.
 An easy task, a certainty.
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
+- `costermonger`
+A street seller of fruit and vegetables in British towns.
+The term is derived from the words for a medieval variety of apple and seller, and later came to be used to describe hawkers in general.
+Very coloruful figures, distinctive, shouty / singy, at war with grocers and the police.
 - `coup de grâce`
 a blow of mercy, a death blow to end someone's suffering.
 - `crack-up` (a real crack-up)